nasuni-labs/nasuni-opensearch-userinterface-public/README.md

 # nasuni-opensearch-userinterface-public
-This repo creates a simple Nasuni Search UI for accessing data from AWS OpenSearch Service.
+Terraform script for deploying a search user interface for the Amazon OpenSearch integration with the NAC Scheduler in Public